googleapis/release-please/README.md

   change introduced a bug
 * Control the release-please changelog - when you merge a PR, you may have commit messages that make sense within the scope of the PR, but don't make sense when merged in the main branch.
-For example, you make have `feat: introduce feature A` and then `fix: some bugfix introduced in the first commit`.
+For example, you may have `feat: introduce feature A` and then `fix: some bugfix introduced in the first commit`.
 The `fix` commit is actually irrelevant to the release notes as there was never a bug experienced in the main branch.